7tena/Data-Structures-And-Algorithms/README.md

 ### CN-competitiveProgramming
-Resources and C++ programs on Data Structures and Competitive Programming.
+Resources and Java/C++ programs on Data Structures and Competitive Programming.